Last Updated on July 12, 2024

 Use gh repo create with no arguments to create a repository interactively.
 To establish a non-interactive remote repository, enter the repository name and one of the options –public, –private, or –internal.
 To clone the new repository locally, use the –clone option.

 Specify the source directory with –source to establish a remote repository from an existing local repository.
 The name of the remote repository will be the same as the name of the source directory by default.
 To push any local commits to the new repository, use the –push option.
+After creating the repository, you can access the project page through the provided link.

 GitHub backup guide